terraform-aviatrix-modules/terraform-aviatrix-aws-transit-firenet/README.md

 # Module Aviatrix Transit Firenet VPC for AWS

 ### Description
-This module deploys a VPC and an Aviatrix transit gateway.
+This module deploys a VPC, Aviatrix transit gateways and firewall instances.
 Defining the Aviatrix Terraform provider is assumed upstream and is not part of this module.

 ### Diagram
 <img src="images/module-aviatrix-transit-firenet-vpc-for-aws-fortinet-ha.png"  height="250">